rabarbara/yet-another-email-workflow/README.md

 3. HTML and text versions of the email on build
 4. Simple link replacement for a less error prone link creation
 5. Automatic Google UTM url parameter addition to links
-6. Test emails sent to chosen address (upcoming)
+6. Test emails sent to chosen address
-7. Automatic image optimization (upcoming)
+7. Automatic image optimization

 ## Requirements